 The newest addition to the RF family as of writing this lens is a compelling option with its never before seen zoom range at a constant f/4 aperture that still manages to be contained in a compact and easy to handle body.
 While it does rely heavily on corrections that affect corner sharpness at 14mm, the lens is still pretty sharp in the corners even on the EOS R5.
 And by pretty sharp, I mean one only really notices issues pixel peeping images at 100% view on a monitor.
 Prints might be another story but it’s more than good enough for a digital workflow, which of course video absolutely is.

-For video this lens actually makes a lot of sense, it may seem very wide at 14mm, perhaps too wide for most video footage, but the nice thing about it is that on the R5 you can easily snap into 4k crop mode and lo and behold you’ve suddenly got excellent sharpness across the frame with a much more normal crop focal range of 22.7mm to 56.7mm.
+For video this lens actually makes a lot of sense, it may seem very wide at 14mm, perhaps too wide for most video footage, but the nice thing about it is that on the R5 you can easily snap into 4k crop mode and now you’ve suddenly got excellent sharpness across the frame with a much more normal crop focal range of 22.7mm to 56.7mm.
 Those are very usable focal lengths that come fairly close to fully covering the standard focal lengths of 24-70mm.
 If this was a 14-40mm lens I might recommend it over the 24-70mm for a hybrid shooter.
 40mm would be 65mm on crop 4k which is plenty close enough to 70mm… Look at it this way, you can basically shoot from 14mm all the way to 56.7mm with oversampled 4k on the R5 with this lens.
 That’s an insane range to have at your fingertips in 4k resolution.
-So if anyone asks “what the point of 8k is” just smack them upside the head with an R5 that has this lens attached to it.

 The lens has built in IS so hybrid stabilization will be activated on the R6, R5, and R3 which is virtually guaranteed to be excellent on this lens considering the wider end of the focal range tends to work best with all stabilization methods.